Daniela Santanchè: The Right and Movement for Italy

 The Right did not acquire the necessary share of votes (4% for the Chamber, 8% for the Senate) to enter the Parliament and Daniela Santanchè therefore ended her parliamentary mandate.
 After seven years as deputy, she received €65,534 as termination indemnities (trattamento di fine rapporto), and €3,605 monthly as lifetime allowance.
 She declared that she will donate this to charity.

-Movement for Italy

 On 28 September 2008, after arguing with party secretary Francesco Storace, Santanchè left the party.
 Shortly afterwards, with Diego Zarneri and other former La Destra politicians, she founded the Movement for Italy (MpI) political movement, in order to come closer to Silvio Berlusconi's People of Freedom.